nejox/OberAGui/RuestViewer/README.md

 # RuestViewer

-This is a simple GUI to read a .csv-File and generate the RuestMatrix from it.
+This is a simple GUI to read a .csv-File and visualize different Arming Procedures of products.

-Install via pip with: `pip install . `
+Execute the command in the console to install via pip with: `pip install . `

+Run GUI with: `python main.py`

 Input Files should be stored in "data/" and can be loaded then specified in the settings.
 The CSV-Files should have the following structure: